swiknaba/kirei/README.md

 end
 ```

 Services can be PORO.
-You can wrap an execution in `Kirei::ServiceRunner` which will emit a standardized logline and track its execution time.
+You can wrap an execution in `Kirei::Services::Runner` which will emit a standardized logline and track its execution time.

 ```ruby
 module Airports